karalkal/React-Schwarzmueller-Course/README.md

 ### **04-04-render-input-as-card-portal-refs**
 #### *(Refactored form to use refs instead of name/value crossreferencing via state,
 #### modal rendered at top level by use of portal)*

+### **05-side-effects--reducers--context-api**
+useEffect() triggers an action in response to a side effect, i.e. page loading/re-loading, user input changes, data being loaded from server etc.
+It runs AFTER the render.
+IF any of the dependancies changes, the function will run AGAIN